 |99.9th %ile||Shows the 99.9th percentile of all values in each time period.|

 You can also click and drag in the graph to select a time range.
-A Zoom In button will appear; click this button to zoom in to the selected time range.
-With your cursor outside the graph, the legend will now show values calculated over the time range of your selection.
+The functions in (7) will adjust to calculate values based on your selection.
+A Zoom In button will also appear; click this button to zoom in to the selected time range.
+Clicking outside the button returns to the graph as plotted, and the functions in (7) will again show values calculated over the entire time range of the graph.

-- Change shows the change in value from one end of the graph to the other.
+- delta shows the change in value from the beginning and end of the selection.

-- Change/hour shows the average change in value per hour.
+- deltaHour shows the average change in value per hour.

-- Change/sec shows the average change in value per second.
+- deltaSec shows the average change in value per second.